tembo-io/website/docusaurus/docs/tembo-stacks/rag.md

 It is also important to be aware for these context windows for cost reasons.
 As of this writing, GPT-4 costs $0.03 per 1k input tokens and $0.06 per output 1k token.
  Assume a question like "how do I build a message queue on Postgres?" is submitted to the agent, and it submits a 1,000 token document to GPT-4 as part of the request and a 100 token response is received.
  That's approximately $0.04 per question (this also assumes usage of Tembo's self hosted transformer models for generating embeddings, which would normally accrue a cost per token on embedding the question itself).
- Generally, using the full context window will achieve a better response, but comes at great cost.
+ Generally, using the full context window will achieve a better response, but comes at increased cost.

 Load the documents into memory and process them into chunks using the official Python sdk for Tembo, tembo-py.
 This library's `rag` module currently wraps the major chunking functionality from the llama-index library, but all transformation and search functionality is handled within Tembo Postgres.